 Program level: Intermediate

-Prerequisites: One or more years experience in auditing.
+Prerequisites: One or more years of audit experience

 Advance preparation: None